 It seems like it should be pretty easy to make a Pinterest worthy masterpiece.
 But, even if you have all the ingredients, you can’t just start baking without the right bowl, spatula, measuring cups, spoons, mixer, and many other tools that you need.
 Right?

 Social media tools are like your baking tools.
-They make it easier to achieve your social media marketing goals.
+They make it easier to achieve your social media marketing goals by providing tools to help you, as marketers, with the ability to manage your media platforms, review social media analytics, streamline content curation, and easily add new blog posts through social media automation.
 Choosing the right tools will add to the productivity, ease, and efficacy of your social efforts.

 What are social media marketing tools?